-Keeping the Lights On When Your Utility Company Cuts the Power
+Keeping the Lights On When The Power Goes

 You never know when your utility company will cut the power.
 Suddenly your house goes dark, your fridge shuts off, and you wonder if services will come back on before your food spoils.